 During ambient sampling the ozone signal (as CO_3^- detected at -60 m/Q) is of comparable magnitude to the O_2^- reagent ion signal as shown in Fig. 1.
-High analyte concentrations (> 5 ppbv) have been shown previously to result in non-linear calibration curves for unnormalized signals (Bertram et al., 2011; Veres et al., 2008).
-In our system we do not observe non-linearity in the normalized O3 calibration for our highest concentration calibration point of 80 ppbv despite the CO3 signal being larger than the O_2^- reagent ion (9 x 10^6 cps and 6 x 10^6 cps respectively).
-The electron affinity (E.A.) of carbonate is from 3.26 (Hunton 290 et al., 1985) to >3.34 eV (Snodgrass et al., 1990) and is significantly higher than that of oxygen (E.A.
-0.45 eV), making it unlikely that carbonate is involved in charge transfer reactions when excess O_2^- is present.
-At high O_3 concentrations, the reagent ion signal magnitude is reduced, which necessitates normalizing sensitivities to the 1 x 106 cps of reagent ion signal before quantification.
-For NO2 (E.A.
-2.27 eV), the normalized sensitivity showed no dependence on O3 concentrations from 0 to 80 ppbv.
-Carbonate reagent ion chemistry has been utilized for detection of HNO3 and H2O2 via adduct formation raising additional concern about potential secondary ion chemistry (Reiner et al., 1998).
-In laboratory calibrations, shown in Fig. S7, 295 introduction of 0 to 40 ppb H2O2 resulted in the titration of the O3 signal of 0.06 ppbv per ppbv H2O2.
+High analyte concentrations (>5 ppbv) have been shown previously to result in nonlinear calibration curves for unnormalized signals (Bertram et al., 2011; Veres et al., 2008).
+In our system we do not observe nonlinearity in the normalized O3 calibration for our highest-concentration calibration point of 80 ppbv despite the CO_3^- signal being larger than the O_2^- reagent ion (9 × 106) and 6×10^6 cps, respectively).
+The electron affinity (EA) of carbonate is from 3.26 (Hunton et al., 1985) to >3.34 eV (Snodgrass et al., 1990) and is significantly higher than that of oxygen (EA 0.45 eV), making it unlikely that carbonate is involved in charge transfer reactions when excess $O_2^$ is present.
+At high O3 concentrations, the reagent ion signal magnitude is reduced, which necessitates normalizing sensitivities to the 1×10^6 cps of reagent ion signal before quantification.
+For NO2 (EA 2.27 eV), the normalized sensitivity showed no dependence on O3 concentrations from 0 to 80 ppby.
+Carbonate reagent ion chemistry has been utilized for detection of HNO3 and H2O2 via adduct formation, raising an additional concern about potential secondary ion chemistry (Reiner et al., 1998).
+In laboratory calibrations, shown in Fig. S7, introduction of 0 to 40 ppb H_2O_2 resulted in the titration of the O3 signal of 0.06 ppbv per parts per billion by volume H2O2.
 H2O2 was detected as an adduct with O_2^- and not CO_3^- , indicating that O_2^- reagent ion chemistry is more favorable despite high CO_3^- signal intensity.
-The Ox-CIMS O3 measurement also compared well (R2 =0.99) against an EPA AQS O3 monitor over 1 month of ambient sampling where H2O2 and HNO3 concentrations both exceeded 5 ppbv at times (see Section 3.1 for further discussion of field 300 intercomparison), further supporting the CO_3^- detection product as a robust indicator of O_3 in complex sampling environments.
+The Ox-CIMS O3 measurement also compared well ($R^2 = 0.99$) against an EPA Air Quality System (AQS) O3 monitor over 1 month of ambient sampling where H2O2 and HNO3 concentrations both exceeded 5 ppbv at times (see Sect.
+3.1 for further discussion of field intercomparison), further supporting the CO_3^- detection product as a robust indicator of O_3 in complex sampling environments.

-Ab initio calculations of the binding enthalpies of O_2^- and CO_3^- reagent ions with H_2O , HNO_3 , H_2O_2 , and CH_3OOH were performed with the MP2/aug-cc-pvdz-PP theory and basis set in order to assess the relative favorability of adduct formation between O_2^- and CO_3^- Adduct formation with O_2^- was favorable relative to CO_3^- by 2.5 to 17 kcal mol-1 for all analytes that were calculated.
+Ab initio calculations of the binding enthalpies of O_2^- and CO_3^- reagent ions with H2O, HNO3, H2O2, and CH3OOH were performed with the MP2/aug-cc-pVDZ-PP theory and basis set in order to assess the relative favorability of adduct formation between O_2^- and CO_3^- .
+Adduct formation with O_2^- was favorable relative to CO_3^- by 2.5 to 17 kcal mol-1 for all analytes that were calculated.
 All calculated binding enthalpy values are listed in Table S2.